NEED HELP TODAY?

 LOOKING FOR HOUSING?

-If you have been assessed by Coordinated Entry for Housing and have questions about your status?
+If you have been assessed by Adult Coordinated Entry for housing and have questions about your status, contact us at

 Access to Navigation Centers is determined on a case-by-case basis by the Department of Homelessness and Supportive Housing.
 Navigation Center services are coordinated with the Encampment Resolution Team and the Coordinated Entry System.
 Navigation Centers do not accept external referrals or drop-ins.